seay28/datasharingframework.github.io/docs/src/intro/info/security.md

 A webserver certificate is needed to run the FHIR endpoint and a 802.1X client certificate is used to authenticate against other organizations endpoints and as a server certificate for the business process engine.
 For available certificate profiles see [DFN-PKI-Zertifikatprofile_Global.pdf](https://www.pki.dfn.de/fileadmin/PKI/anleitungen/DFN-PKI-Zertifikatprofile_Global.pdf)

+More information about client and server certificates can be found [here](/stable/maintain/install#client-server-certificates).

 ### Certificate Requests :lock:
 #### FHIR Endpoint
 Server certificates are used to authenticate the FHIR endpoint on the local network and to other organisations